blenderous/blenderous.github.io/cv.md

 Sometimes, there is a necessity to make a website or an application without the help of a designer.
 In that case, I prefer to apply a suitable theme and adjust the look and feel of the website or application myself.

-I am also making applications using `ReactJS`.
+I also make web applications using `ReactJS`.

 Constant learning gives an edge in technology is my belief, so I keep learning through multiple mediums and implementing at realtime hands-on.